jalcock-training/azure-hybrid-landing-zone/README.md

 - **Azure workload** deployed into the spoke using the workload‑vm module
 - **Hybrid workload** (Hybrid02) running on libvirt and bootstrapped via cloud‑init

+### Hybrid Connectivity (libvirt/KVM)
+A realistic hybrid pattern using:

+- Hybrid01 for network bridging
+- Hybrid02 for workload execution
+- Hybrid identity for secure bootstrap
+- Private‑endpoint‑only access to Azure services

 ### Terraform IaC
 - Modular Terraform structure aligned with the architecture